ISISComputingGroup/ibex_developers_manual/Retrospective-notes-2022.04.20.md

  - Its possible that the call queues are mangling caller ID, might need to test it.
    - Possible that if its forwarded from queue 1 to 2 it might say its from call 2.
    - This can cause issues with calling people back.
-   - Somes have caller ID and some don't.
+   - Some have caller ID and some don't.

 Moving Wiki into the code repo:
  - Would be just moving the ibex wiki repository to the main repository.